aliclark/the-weld-and-the-arrow/buddhism.md

 The karma-agent has no own-being (anchor **MMK 17**, with MMK 8 and 18): mere-designation, floating free of any base like the chariot.
 With no fixed base, soteriological direction can never be *read off* the facts — only *enacted*.
 So dependence and enactment are one fact seen twice: no-substrate on one side *is* the necessity of welding on the other.
 This is **the weld** — Dōgen's shushō, practice-realization — and it wears two faces, each true at its own tier:

 - **shō** (証, realization), at the floor: no own-being, so no substance is caught in the causal net — **not-fall** (不落), anātman, not escape.
-That shō is agential, never a still attainment: the true person of no rank, the non-attaining middle.
+That shō is agential — but agential *because* welded, never on its own: there is no lone shō to rest in, only shushō-ittō, the true person of no rank going in and out.
+So shō is necessarily agential (it never occurs unwelded) without being agential of itself (the acting is shu's, conferred at act-time) — the non-attaining middle, shō its floor-face, never a still attainment.
 - **shu** (修, practice), conventionally: the karmic arrow is real and inescapable, never evaded — **not-obscure** (不昧).

 ## Why karma won't reduce